 2. Neither Party is obligated hereunder to enter into any definitive agreement with the other, with respect to the Transaction.
 It is currently anticipated, however, that any such definitive agreement will include, without limitation, the basic business points identified in Exhibit A.

-3. [Within ten (10) working days after the effective date hereof, the Parties shall jointly develop an initial meeting schedule to conduct a feasibility study and to establish certain milestones to be achieved and a schedule for their achievement, and related matters.]
+3. Within ten (10) working days after the effective date hereof, the Parties shall jointly develop an initial meeting schedule to conduct a feasibility study and to establish certain milestones to be achieved and a schedule for their achievement, and related matters.

 Article II